Division 5 of Part 7, Occupational Health and Safety Act 2004

 - leaving it for the person at the workplace to which the notice relates with a person who is apparently over 16 years old and who is apparently the occupier for the time being of the workplace, or

-- sending it by electronic communication (by e-mail) to the person at the person's usual or last known e-mail address.
-An inspector must obtain consent from the person to send a PINEON by email
+- sending it by electronic communication (by e-mail) to the person at the person's usual or last known e-mail address, or to an employee, agent or officer of the body corporate if the person to whom a notice is issued is a body corporate.

 Filling out a PIN and examples